drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 You must format configuration files in valid JSON Schema format.

 The [base configuration file](#base-configuration-file-supported-attributes) is a JSON file that can specify most of the options available for the doc generator, including the command-line options.
-This file is also where you will specify the location of other configuration files, including the Content Supplement and boilerplate (intro and postscript) files.
+You also specify the location of other configuration files, including the content supplement and introduction and postscript boilerplate files.

 The [Content Supplement file](#content-supplement-config-file-supported-attributes) is a JSON file that contains text replacements and additions to be applied to the generated schema documentation.
 It includes text overrides for property descriptions, units translation (replacements for unit abbreviations), and schema-specific content including intros, postscripts, and property description substitutions.